Unity Homes & Enterprise

 Unity was formed in 1987 with the aim of building a strong, BME-led, community housing association to meet the housing needs of black and minority ethnic communities throughout Leeds.

-For the past 25 years Unity Housing Association has been providing choice, improving life opportunities and addressing inequalities in Leeds.
+For over 30 years Unity Housing Association has been providing choice, improving life opportunities and addressing inequalities.
 Our initial focus was on the Chapeltown area, we have since spread into neighbouring Harehills, across the city to Beeston and then most of the other inner city areas of Leeds.
 We have now expanded our property base to include Kirklees.

 Supporting BME Communities